How now, Black Cow? Make one and find out (photo by ShagPhoto | IST).

-If you substitute chocolate ice cream and an optional squirt of chocolate syrup, it’s called a brown cow or chocolate cow.
+If you substitute chocolate ice cream and an optional squirt of chocolate syrup, the root beer float is called a Brown Cow or Chocolate Cow.

-You can make them Coke float instead of using root beer.
+You can make them a Coke float instead of using root beer.

-There’s also a cocktail that uses Kahlua a drink sometimes referred to as a Black Cow #2 (recipe below).
+There’s also a cocktail that uses Kahlúa, a drink sometimes referred to as a Black Cow #2 (the recipe is below).

 Today is National Black Cow Day—the perfect day to make one.

 Pharmacist Charles Hires introduced commercial root beer to the public in 1876 at the Philadelphia Centennial Exhibition.

 It was a hit, and other beverage companies went into root beer production.

 The Black Cow dates to an August night in 1893 in a bustling mining town.

 Frank J. Wisner, owner of the Cripple Creek Cow Mountain Gold Mining Company in Cripple Creek, Colorado, also owned a tavern.
 He produced carbonated soda waters, popular with adults and children alike.